chris-greening/spyrograph/_posts/2023-04-06-enhancing-our-Spyrograph-visualizations-with-boomerang.md

 ## The boomerang effect
 The boomerang effect is achieved by playing the animation sequence in reverse after it reaches the end, creating a back-and-forth effect.
 This feature is particularly useful when you want to visualize the evolution of a spirograph pattern with changing parameters and then observe how it returns to its initial state

-To enable the `boomerang` effect, we need to set the `boomerang` argument to True when calling the `animate` method of the `spyrograph` library.
+To enable the `boomerang` effect, we need to set `boomerang=True` when calling the `animate` method of the `spyrograph` library.
 In the following sections, we will demonstrate how to use this feature with various examples.

 ## Example 1: basic boomerang animation
 In this example, we will create a simple spirograph animation with the boomerang effect.
 We will use the `Hypotrochoid` class from the `spyrograph` library to generate our animation